codeplusdev/vscode-ai-coding-helper/README.md

 # CodePlusDev VS AI Coding Helper README

 This is the README for the extension "CodePlusDev VS AI Coding Helper", a powerful tool designed to enhance your coding experience by integrating AI-powered code suggestions directly into Visual Studio Code.
-This extension leverages OpenAI's GPT services to scan your code for specific comment markers (`// GPT: prompt`) and provides code enhancements or additions based on the context provided in the prompt.
-Whether you have existing code that needs improvement or you're starting from scratch, this extension aims to boost your productivity and code quality.
+This extension leverages OpenAI's GPT services to provide code enhancements or additions based on the context you provide through a dedicated prompt box.
+This new method allows for a more seamless and efficient way to receive coding suggestions, whether you are improving existing code or starting from scratch.

 ## Features

 "CodePlusDev VS AI Coding Helper" comes with several key features that make coding faster, more efficient, and more intuitive:

-- **AI-Powered Code Suggestions:** Automatically generates code suggestions by analyzing comments starting with `// GPT: prompt` in your source code.
+- **Direct Prompt Input:** Utilize a dedicated prompt box to directly input your coding queries or requests, eliminating the need for inserting specific comment markers in your code.
+This approach allows for a streamlined and more intuitive interaction with the AI.

-- **Context-Aware Replacements:** If code is selected, it sends the prompt along with the selected code to GPT services and updates the code with the AI's suggestion.
+- **Context-Aware Replacements:** When you have code selected, the extension sends your input from the prompt box along with the selected code to GPT services.
+It then intelligently updates your code with the AI's suggestion, integrating the new code block seamlessly.

-- **Seamless Integration:** Works within your VS Code environment, providing inline code suggestions for an improved coding workflow.
+- **Seamless Integration:** Designed to work within your VS Code environment, this extension provides inline code suggestions right where you need them, enhancing your productivity and code quality without disrupting your development workflow.

 ![Update feature](https://codeplus.dev/wp-content/uploads/2024/02/feature-update.png)

-> Tip: To best showcase your extension, consider using animations to demonstrate its capabilities.
-Short, focused animations can effectively illustrate how your extension works in action.
+> Tip: To showcase the capabilities of "CodePlusDev VS AI Coding Helper" effectively, consider using short, focused animations.
+These can serve as an excellent way to demonstrate how the extension streamlines the coding process with its AI-powered features.

 ## Requirements